You-Gao/Blog/mainpages/quotes.md

 # old quotes

-Collection of my monthly quotes that resonated with me at that time.

 ## 2025

 ### july

 > "Success does not consist in never making mistakes but in never making the same one a second time."

 ### august